 load LatitudeVsTilt.mat heatmap(powerTbl,'Tilt','Latitude',...
 'ColorVariable','Power'); xlabel('Panel Tilt') ylabel('Latitude') title('Normalized Power Output')

 Share your analysis with colleagues.
 Invite them to reproduce or extend your analysis.
 Work collaboratively using the Live Editor.

-In reality, true power output from a solar installation will be significantly affected by local weather conditions.
+In reality, true power output from a solar installation is significantly affected by local weather conditions.
 An interesting extension of this analysis would be to see how cloud cover affects the results.
-In the US, we can use data from the following government websites.
+In the US, you can use data from these government websites.